History of the Nelson Region, New Zealand: New Māori invasions (late 18th century)

-The great Tainui-Taranaki invasion (1820s)
+Great Tainui–Taranaki invasion (1820s)

 During the mid to late 1820s, the northern South Island was invaded by the forces of Te Rauparaha who was originally from Kawhia.
 The Kawhia tribes had been at war against the Waikato and Ngāti Maniapoto tribes.
 Due to the ability of the Waikato tribes to obtain muskets from European traders at the Manukau area, the Kawhia tribes were outgunned battle after battle and during a desperate siege by the Waikato-Maniapoto tribal alliance, negotiations commenced between both sides and the Kawhia tribes were given the option to either face defeat and annihilation by the victors or to permanently vacate their homes at Kawhia and relocate southwards to settle.
 The latter option was chosen and a great migration occurred during 1821.
 They initially moved with their families to the tribes of the Northern Taranaki region who were allied to them.
-Te Rauparaha then initiated a campaign of conquest and occupation of the regions stretching from South Taranaki to Wanganui, Manawatu and the present day Wellington Region.
+Te Rauparaha then initiated a campaign of conquest and occupation of the regions stretching from South Taranaki to Wanganui, Manawatū and the present day Wellington Region.
 Despite resistance from the tribes in those areas, they were overpowered by Te Rauparaha's forces whom had obtained muskets from European traders.
-The remnants of the Ngāti Apa fled to the northern South island where, under the leadership of Te Rato, they would plan frequent raids into the lower North Island to inflict casualties on tribal settlements allied to Te Rauparaha.
+The remnants of the Ngāti Apa fled to the northern South Island where, under the leadership of Te Rato, they would plan frequent raids into the lower North Island to inflict casualties on tribal settlements allied to Te Rauparaha.

 Te Rauparaha and tribes allied to him launched several campaigns into the Nelson and Marlborough region to remove the Ngāti Apa resistance fighters and also conquer the areas.
 The invasion was also due to the insult from a Marlborough chief who pledged to smash Te Rauparaha's head with a patu aruhe (fernroot pounder) if he were to cross Te Moana Raukawa (Cook Strait).
-The Kaikoura chief also pledged to slit open Te Rauparaha's belly with a shark tooth if he entered Kaikoura.
-One by one, the wooden pa fortifications of Ngāti Kuia fell to the incoming invaders and the survivors fled to the hills whilst others submitted and made peace with the invaders.
-Te Rauparaha's forces then split into two with one group heading westwards towards Nelson and the Tasman region while the other group led by Te Rauparaha himself raided the eastern coast of the South Island as far as Kaikoura.
-The Kaikoura chief was defeated and executed by Te Rauparaha.
+The Kaikōura chief also pledged to slit open Te Rauparaha's belly with a shark tooth if he entered Kaikōura.
+One by one, the wooden pā fortifications of Ngāti Kuia fell to the incoming invaders and the survivors fled to the hills whilst others submitted and made peace with the invaders.
+Te Rauparaha's forces then split into two with one group heading westwards towards Nelson and the Tasman region while the other group led by Te Rauparaha himself raided the eastern coast of the South Island as far as Kaikōura.
+The Kaikōura chief was defeated and executed by Te Rauparaha.

-Sealers, whalers and traders

-British colonisation
+British colonisation and the Wairau Affray

 The New Zealand Company founded by Edward Gibbon Wakefield had founded a settlement at Wellington.
-Since they needed more arable land for settlement, they sent three ships in May 1841 to find a suitable location to establish a new settlement named Nelson on the upper South Island.
-Negotiations were commenced by the New Zealand Company representatives at the Kapiti coast with Te Rauparaha to purchase land at present day Nelson.
+Since they needed more arable land for settlement, they sent three ships in May 1841 to find a suitable location to establish a new settlement named Nelson in the upper South Island.
+New Zealand Company representatives commenced negotiations with Te Rauparaha at Kāpiti to purchase land at present day Nelson.
 Te Rauparaha consented and the first ship carrying settlers arrived on 1 November 1841.
 Within two years, 2,000 settlers had reached Nelson.